edinburgh-napier/set09121/labs/lab1/build_setup.md

 {:class="important"}
 You should see a green circle.
 If you do, congratulations!
 Your basic setup is working!
 If not...

-One common issue you will run into is when you press the little green arrow in Visual Studio is that'll say "Unable to start program...
-Access is denied." **Don't worry!** This is because by default VS puts one of the CMake projects (usually ALL_BUILD) as the Startup Project.
+One common issue you will run into is when you press the little green arrow in Visual Studio is that it will say "Unable to start program...
+Access is denied." **Don't worry, it's probably not broken!** This is usually because by default VS puts one of the CMake projects (usually ALL_BUILD) as the Startup Project.
 Just right-click the project you want to compile and run (at the moment PRACTICAL_1) and select **Set as Startup Project**.
 The current Startup Project is shown in bold, by the way.
 Once you've done that, click the little green arrow again!

 ## Saving your work
 You should take this opportunity to commit and push your work.
 If you know the basics of git, this is nothing new.